furkanpatirr/DataStructersAssignments/README.md

-# Data Structures Homework
+# Data Structures Assignments

-This repository contains my solutions for the data structure homework.
+This repository contains my solutions for the data structure assignments.
 The repository includes 6 different main programs, each serving a different purpose.

 ## Contents